ghaagh/Datatable.Dotnet/Datatable.Dotnet/ReadMe.md

             .AddCustomColumn("Operations", null, "renderButtons", false, false, false)
             .Build();
 ```

-You should change **ProductViewModel** and **ProductTypeEnum**  to whatever you are returning from to the datatable as a response.
-Obviously, you may not need to add all of the column types and this is a complete example containing different possible types.
+**Note**: Remember that this part is not connecting to any database, and It is just creating the columns definitions for passing to tag helper.

+**Note**: you may not need any custom column or checkbox column.
+It is just here to show your options on creating the list of columns.

  2. Add Your Pager Ajax Method to a controller or a page.
 As long as the input and the output remains the same it does not matter.
 Here is a simple example of the ajax Method.

-Note that:
+**Notes:**
  - The input type is always **DataTableInput**.
- - The output type is always a **JsonResult** of a generic class: **DataTableResult**.
+ - The output type is always a **JsonResult** of the class **DataTableResult**  of your ViewModel (in our example ProductViewModel).
- - For Adding dynamic filter and order to my query, **Dynamic Linq** is a good option.
+ - For Adding dynamic filter and order to my query, [Dynamic Linq](https://www.nuget.org/packages/System.Linq.Dynamic.Core/) is a good option.
- - Notice that after doing every little shrinking and ordering the returned data, then we call **ToListAsync()**.
+ - After applying sort and search we are calling ApplyPaginationAsync() which is connecting to database.
+Use this pattern for minimizing the amount of data returned from the database.
 ```
 public async Task<JsonResult> GetPagedRecords(DataTableInput datatableRequest)
     {